hundehausen/monero-full-node/README.md

 # monero-full-node

-docker image to run a monero full network node
+docker image to run a monero full node on mainnet

 # Usage